Born Yesterday (1950 film): Remake

 Throughout the 1970s and 1980s, Kanin reportedly pursued plans for an updated remake, possibly starring Bette Midler, Barbra Streisand or Whoopi Goldberg, as well as a musical version that might star Bernadette Peters or Dolly Parton, with Frank Sinatra as Harry Brock, but neither of these projects came to fruition.
 The remake was finally made in 1993, directed by Luis Mandoki and starring Melanie Griffith, Don Johnson and John Goodman.

-In popular culture

-In the "Stage 5" episode of The Sopranos, J.T.
-(Tim Daly) cites this film as the inspiration for the mob boss character in the film Cleaver.

-Jimmy McGill and Kim Wexler watch a scene from Born Yesterday during the final scene of "Plan and Execution", the mid-season finale of Better Call Saul season 6.
-The film is also partially shown in the mid-season premiere "Point and Shoot".